Wodan58/joy1/doc/JOYimplJOY.md

 --------------

-The function `getenv` can return a NULL pointer and that should be replaced by "".
+The function `getenv` can return a NULL pointer and that should be replaced by "", an empty string.
 A NULL pointer is not a valid string in Joy.
 If it would be accepted as such, all locations where a string is used, need protection against NULL pointers.
 It is better to tackle the problem at the source and replace the NULL with an empty string.

 RESUME_EARLIER_LINENUM
 ----------------------